-One additional code enforcement officer is needed to assist with implementation and enforcement of the program, with the position included in the FY20-21 budget.
+One additional code enforcement officer is needed to assist with implementation and enforcement of the program, with the position included in the FY21 budget.
 Building safety inspections will be conducted by existing Washoe County Building Inspectors.
 Fire inspectors from the applicable fire district will inspect defensible space and, if applicable, smoke alarm and/or sprinkler systems.
 The cost of such inspections will be paid for by the STR applicant.
-Host Compliance's services will be used for matching advertisements to real addresses, the 24/7 complaint hotline and establishment of the mobile registration platform.
+Host Compliance's services will be used for matching advertisements to real addresses and the 24/7 complaint hotline.
 STR permit fees are expected to cover all of these costs.

-Effective Date
+Effective Dates

-Staff recommends a minimum four-month grace period between adoption of the ordinance and its effective date.
-If the Board adopts the ordinance on March 10, 2020, the recommended effective date would be July 15, 2020.
-This grace period is expected to provide time to set up the associated internal processes and technology needs, advertise the new standards to the public, and begin processing and issuing STR permits.
-As noted previously, an additional code enforcement officer position is budgeted for FY20-21 to support the STR efforts, and the hire date is estimated to be on or after July 1, 2020.
+Staff recommends at least a three-month grace period from the first date of accepting permit applications.
+If the Board adopts the ordinance on March 23, 2021, the recommended effective date for allowing application submittals is May 1, 2021.
+The recommended effective date for enforcement is August 1, 2021.
+The period between adoption of the ordinance and permit application submittal is needed to provide time to set up the associated internal processes, technology needs, and application materials.
+The grace period between May 1, 2021 and July 31, 2021 is for the purpose of advertising the new standards to the public and to begin processing and issuing of STR permits.
+As noted previously, an additional code enforcement officer position is budgeted for FY21 to support the STR efforts, and the hire date for this position is estimated to be in early summer of 2021.